prakharmrsl/easypcceo.github.io/pages/blog/best-gaming-laptop-under-800.md

 The mousepad is quite responsive, and clicks feel crisp.
 It's not a cheap mousepad that will break shortly after purchase.

+There's something else really cool about this laptop:

-This laptop actually has a solid sound system.
+It actually has a solid sound system.
 The bottom of the laptop has a small sub, which provides crisper and more defined sound.

 This laptop also comes with a 720p webcam and a built in microphone.
 The webcam works well for video calls, but I wouldn't recommend recording with it.
 The same can be said about the mic.

+Here's the best part:

-Getting back to the internal specifications of this laptop, it's rocking a core i5-7300HQ quad core Kaby Lake CPU.
+The laptop is rocking a core i5-7300HQ quad core Kaby Lake CPU.
 It also has dedicated GTX 1050 graphics, 8 GB of DDR4 ram, and a 256GB SSD.

 As you can probably tell, you're getting an extremely powerful laptop for a great price.
 This laptop is more than capable of 1080p gaming.